 Separate thermal blocks shall be assumed for spaces having exterior ceiling or roof assemblies from zones that do not share these features.

-C407.5.2.3 Group R buildings.
-Group R spaces shall be modeled using one thermal block per space except that those facing the same orientations are permitted to be combined into one thermal block.
+C407.5.2.3 Multifamily residential buildings.
+Residential spaces shall be modeled using one thermal block per space except that those facing the same orientations are permitted to be combined into one thermal block.
 Corner units and units with roof or floor loads shall only be combined with units sharing these features.

 TABLE C407.5.1(1)